Rem0o/FanControl.Releases/README.md

 3. Start FanControl.exe
 4. (Optional) -c or --config [json config file] command line arg

-### Uninstall Instructions
+## Uninstall Instructions
-Since __Fan Control__ is a standalone app you can not use Windows to uninstall it.
-That being said the uninstall process is quite simple.
-Navigate to where you originally extracted the files for the program and delete them.
+Fan Control is a stand-alone app.
+You can leave the files there for use further down the line, or delete them.

-If you have __Fan Control__ set to automatically start when Windows starts up you also need to delete the startup task in task scheduler.
+Note: If you have Fan Control set to automatically start with Windows, either untick the checkbox in Fan Control, or manually delete the "Fan Control" task in Windows Task Scheduler.
-1) In the search bar type __Task Scheduler__ and open the app.
-From there you should see an image similar to the one below.
-2) Find the __Fan Control__ task in the list, right click on it, and select _delete_.

 ## Plugins